aFuerst/aFuerst.github.io/index.md

 <img src="assets/img.jpg" alt="drawing" width="200"/>

+I am a third year PhD student at Indiana University

-## Research Interest
+## Research Interests

-I  am  focused  on  systems  research,  specifically  Operating  Systems,  Cloud, and Virtualization.
+My current research focuses are in various segments of systems research, specifically  Operating Systems, Cloud, and Virtualization.
 I intend on creating and working on such systems in industry after finishing my degree.

 ## Publications